roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ```
 If you are saavy enough, you can also clone to a custom directory of your choice.

+### Updates

+Roblox Linux Wrapper is very volatile, and updates are released very often.
+In order to update the script, run `git pull` inside the folder that you cloned to via Git.
+Issues and bug reports will only be accepted if they can be reproduced with the newest version of RLW!

 ## Questions and Answers

 * Q: How do I install this?